 - Fill a large saucepan with 3-5 cm of water and bring to a boil

-- Measure butters and oils and place in glass jar
+- Measure butters and oils and place in glass jug or bowl

-- Once boiling, add glass jar to centre of saucepan
+- Once boiling, add glass jug or bowl to saucepan

 - Stir every few minutes until ingredients are melted and combined